Top 5 Goals We Reached in Ethiopia With the Support of The Weeknd

 The Weeknd’s ambassadorship and advocacy will help shed a global spotlight on the rising tide of hunger unfolding across the world.
-In the Tigray Region of Ethiopia, conflict that began nearly a year ago continues to drive an unprecedented humanitarian and hunger crisis.
+In the Tigray Region of Ethiopia, conflict that began over a year ago continues to drive an unprecedented humanitarian and hunger crisis.
 Families have been forced to leave their homes and face the risk of famine if the conflict carries on.

 1. Reach Millions of People With Lifesaving Food